 Please refer to the following FAQs to understand how this change will impact CU-Boulder's campus.
 If your questions are not addressed by this FAQ, please contact Bruce Fast at email@example.com or call 303-492-8995.

-Subscribing to the Creative Cloud can currently be done in few different ways:
+Subscribing to the Creative Cloud can currently be done in these ways:

-Permanent licenses for CS6 products, including Acrobat Pro, can be purchased from GovConnection via the CU M@rketplace).
+Permanent licenses for some CS6 products, including Acrobat Pro, can still be purchased from GovConnection and CDW via the CU M@rketplace, as of May 2014.

 Adobe announced on 6 May 2013 that there will be no future CS versions, that is, no CS7.
 The CS product line will be frozen at CS6; however, computers with a permanant license installed will continue to work indefinitely.